Foreign policy of the Woodrow Wilson administration: Latin America

+American foreign policy under Wilson marked a departure from President Taft's "Dollar Diplomacy."
+Wilson wished to correct the American errors of the nineteenth century.
+Instead, Wilson desired to extend American friendship to the nations of Latin America.
+In his 1913 Address Before the Southern Commercial Congress, Wilson states:In emphasizing the points which must unite us in sympathy and in spiritual interest with the Latin-American peoples we are only emphasizing the points of our own life, and we should prove ourselves untrue to our own traditions if we proved ourselves untrue friends to them.
+Do not think, therefore, gentlemen, that the questions of the day are mere questions of policy and diplomacy.
+They are shot through with the principles of life.
+We dare not turn from the principle that morality and not expediency is the thing that must guide us and that we will never condone iniquity because it is most convenient to do so.Wilson believed that America ought to conduct itself morally and in accordance with its own traditions rather than operating exclusively out of American interest.
+Wilson was willing to exert American power to attempt to change or influence Latin American nations' internal politics, such as when he withheld recognition of Mexican President Huerta's administration.
+Wilson, however, justified his lack of recognition on moral grounds since Huerta had seized power in a coup.
+Wilson believed resisting recognition would force Huerta to allow for free elections.
+Thus Wilson placed a high importance on conducting American foreign policy for moral ends.

+Panama Canal

 The Panama Canal opened in 1914, just after the start of World War 1.
 It fulfilled the long-term dream of building a canal across Central America and making possible quick movement between the Atlantic and the Pacific..
 For the US Navy the canal allowed quick movement of fleets between the Pacific and the Atlantic.
 Economically it opened new opportunities to the shippers to reach the Far East.
 Britain insisted that treaty agreements meant its ships would pay the same toll as American ships, and Congress agreed to the same tolls for every nation.

 To further protect the Canal, in 1917, the US purchased the strategically located Danish West Indies for $25 million, in gold, from Denmark.
 The territory was renamed the United States Virgin Islands.
 Its population of 27,000 was over 90 per cent Black; its economy was based on sugar.